GenerousMisha/tc2-auto-lighting/README.md

-# tc2-auto-lighting
-Source for how this plugin was made, have fun!
+# ⚒️ TC2 (Typical Colors 2) Auto-Lighting ⚒️

+This source contains how the script was made, and also tracks updates.
+There is nothing much to say, other than I made this in like 20 minutes, lol.